hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 repeated on victims.

-There is also the gender issue of rape and sexual assault, since stated above, women are more likely to be raped.
-This could make the crime seem less impactful compared to other crimes since it mainly affects women.
-This could be the reason why rape and sexual assault has a relatively low number of victimizations and victims, but, this does not provide implications of a women hating society; it would be a fallacy to think that other crimes have an equal number of male and female victims.
+There is also the gender issue of rape and sexual assault, since stated above, women are more likely to be raped. *This could make the crime seem less impactful compared to other crimes, since it mainly affects women.* If this is true it does not provide implications of a women hating society; it would be a fallacy to think that crimes have an equal number of male and female victims.
 [Page 6, table 5][ncvs6] shows that for 2014 the number of people victimized by violent crime for men and women is almost equal: 1,497,430 men and 1,451,110 women are estimated to be victims.
 This means that men must be more likely to be victims of some other form of violent crime if women are mainly the victims of rape and sexual assault.

 Here is a graph using NCVS data :
 ![nvat-gender-2014-graph](./data/rape/NVAT-data/victimization-gender-2014.png)